-PROJECT K - How are we impacting the lives of the young people who take part in Project K?
+How are we impacting the lives of the young people who take part in Project K?

-A Randomised Controlled Trial Research project (a "Gold standard" rigorous scientific design) means we can say with confidence that the following positive outcomes are more likely to be found among Project K students than among a comparison group, i.e. a similar group of young people who do not take part Project K.
+Research has shown that Project K has a consistent positive effect on all efficacy outcomes.
+A Randomised Controlled Trial Research project means we can say with confidence that the following positive outcomes are more likely to be found among Project K students than among a comparison group, i.e. a similar group of young people who do not take part Project K.

 - On average, Project K participants increase their self-efficacy from pre to post programme What difference does this make?
 A young person with higher self-efficacy will have more positive beliefs about their capabilities (more than their actual ability), and therefore view a task as a challenge to be conquered, expend more effort and persevere when things become difficult.
 This will have a positive influence on how he/she thinks, feels, motivates themselves, acts, the choices he/she will make and their levels of accomplishment. - Project K graduates are more confident socially, they have significant gains in social selfefficacy and sense of community.
-Parents also tell us that their children are more socially confident after taking part in Project K. These improvements in their social confidence are due mainly to their engagement in the outdoor adventure and the support they receive during the mentoring. - Project K also appears to reduce discrepancies between groups of young people, e.g. close the gap in academic self-efficacy between boys and girls, and academic achievement between students in low and high decile schools. - One year after Project K, compared to a comparison group, our Project K students are more likely to sustain their increase in self-efficacy, be more resilient, eat more healthy, be more connected to their school and less likely to wag, be in full time education or employment, have higher academic achievements, and are less likely to continue any illegal drug use.
+Parents also tell us that their children are more socially confident after taking part in Project K. These improvements in their social confidence are due mainly to their engagement in the outdoor adventure and the support they receive during the mentoring. - Project K also appears to reduce discrepancies between groups of young people, e.g. close the gap in academic self-efficacy between boys and girls, and academic achievement between students in low and high decile schools. - One year after Project K, compared to a comparison group, our Project K students are more likely to sustain their increase in self-efficacy, be more resilient, eat healthier, be more connected to their school and less likely to wag, be in full time education or employment, have higher academic achievements, and are less likely to continue any illegal drug use.